guettli/programming-guidelines/README.md

 what you are doing here.
 How can you automate this, to make this unneccessary in the future.

+### VPS vs Kubernetes vs PaaS

+There are several ways to execute your code and make your application available to the public.

+VPS: Virtual private Server.
+These are cheap, you can get one for 3 Euro per month.
+Benefit: You can install and configure it right the way you want it to be.
+Drawback: You need knowledge about Linux.

+Kubernetes: This is the current hype.
+It's great for huge data centers... but ... do you have a huge data center?

+PaaS: Plattform as a Service.
+For example provided by Heroku, Google, Amazon.
+They try to make your life easier.
+Pro: easy to use.
+Con: more expensive.

+My hint: if unsure use PaaS.
+If you want to learn the basics of running a server, then use a VPS.

 ### Keep your directories clean

 There are two kind of files in the context of backup: Files which should